nkuwakwe/identify_digits/README.md

 # Identify Digits
 Identifies hand-written digits using machine learning.
-Trained on the mnist dataset.
+</br>Trained on the mnist dataset.